 KCSO warns of phone scam

-The Kern County Sheriff’s Office has received reports of a scam involving people pretending to be with the Sheriff’s Office.
+Recently, the Kern County Sheriff’s Office has received reports of phone scams with people pretending to be law enforcement.

 The suspect will call the victim from what appears to be the main line of KCSO Headquarters, tell the victim they or a loved one has an active warrant, and tell the victim to pay the fine or risk getting arrested.
 The suspect(s) will identify themselves as a Deputy, Sergeant, Lieutenant or other rank within the KCSO.